Converg3nce/matic-docs/docs/develop/advanced/mapping-assets.md

 ## Adding functionality to Child token

-To add your custom contract as child on matic (added functionality on top of what the child token provides), you can inherit the standard plasma contract and add custom functions according to your use.
+In some cases you might require added functionality on top of what the restricted child token provides.
+To add your custom token as child on Matic, you can inherit the standard plasma contract and add custom functions according to your use.
 Eg.,

 ```javascript